restic36/robotframework-appium-extensions/keywords_revisadas/tap_a_point/README.md

-# Perform Tap A Point — AppiumLibrary Extension
+# Tap A Point — AppiumLibrary Extension

 `Tap A Point` is a custom keyword for the Robot Framework AppiumLibrary.
 It performs a precise tap gesture on a specific screen coordinate using W3C-compliant touch actions.